AbdullahSalemBar/M2Preserve/README.md

 ---

-## M<sup>2</sup>PreserveEval Dataset
+## M<sup>2</sup>PRESERVEEVAL Dataset
-The M<sup>2</sup>PreserveEval dataset will be hosted on Hugging Face:
+The M<sup>2</sup>PRESERVEEVAL dataset will be hosted on Hugging Face:

 ```text
 https://huggingface.co/datasets/cardiffnlp/M2PreserveEval
 ```
-The dataset contains instance-level annotations for evaluating **meaning preservation in text simplification** using the M<sup>2</sup>Preserve framework.
+The dataset contains instance-level annotations for evaluating meaning preservation in text simplification using the M<sup>2</sup>PRESERVE framework.
 Each instance includes an original text, a simplified output, extracted key facts, alignment decisions, fine-grained annotation labels, and a final score.

 The dataset is organised into two JSONL files: